florianbuetow/arxiv_publications_tracker/README.md

 # arXiv Publications Tracker

-This project uses a Dockerized Python script to parse the arXiv ATOM feed for new publications in a specified category (e.g., `cs.AI`).
-Each time the script runs, it updates a JSON file with known publications and logs new publications to a timestamped file in a shared `/data` directory.
+This project uses a Dockerized Python script to parse the arXiv ATOM feed for new publications across specified categories (e.g., `cs.AI`, `stat.ML`).
+Each time the script runs, it updates JSON files with known publications and logs new publications to timestamped files in category-specific subdirectories within the shared `/data` directory.

 ## Features
-- Parses arXiv's ATOM feed and identifies new publications.
+- Parses arXiv's ATOM feed and identifies new publications across multiple categories.
-- Saves all publications from the ATOM feed to `arxiv_papers.json`.
+- Saves all publications from each ATOM feed to category-specific directories (e.g., `data/cs.AI/`).
-- Logs new publications to a timestamped JSON file in the `/data` directory.
+- Logs new publications to timestamped JSON files in the appropriate `/data/<CATEGORY>/` directory.

 ## Setup Instructions